 It was also mentioned and linked on Ace of Spades HQ this morning, which is how I found the article.
-If you don’t visit Ace of Spades HQ morning, noon, and night, you’re missing one of the best political blogs out there.
+If you don’t visit Ace of Spades HQ, you’re missing one of the best political blogs out there.

 Last night as I was walking around the East Village wearing my bright red MAGA hat, a young woman let out an audible groan as she passed me.
 But it was a civilized groan of recognition tinged with a note of mild resignation, not a hateful groan.
 I laughed out loud, but I waited until she was out of earshot so she wouldn’t misunderstand me.
-I was laughing out of happiness because she had just restored my faith in humanity, a little bit, enough to make me happy.
+I was laughing out of happiness because her civility had just restored my faith in humanity enough to make me happy.

-So, I tip my MAGA hat to that civilized young lady—and she was a lady—for lifting my spirits, for embodying the civilized America in which I grew up.
+So, I tip my MAGA hat to that young lady—and she was a lady—for embodying the civilized America in which I grew up.
 Her behavior was like that of my childhood playmates in the 1950s.
-In my neighborhood, whenever my playmates’ arguments would escalate to a heated pitch, the worst thing that we could think to say was, “I’ll sue!”
+In my neighborhood, whenever my playmates’ arguments would escalate to a heated pitch, the worst thing we could think to say was, “I’ll sue!”

 During my walkabout, a bicyclist who saw my hat yelled out “My God!”
-His reaction was so hilarious that I could barely contain my laughter until he had peddled off.
-I didn’t want the cyclist to think I was laughing at him; I was laughing at the absurd situation where someone freaks out because of a hat.
+His reaction was so absurd that I could barely contain my laughter until he had peddled off.
+I didn’t want the cyclist to think I was laughing at him; I was laughing at the ridiculous situation where someone freaks out because of a hat.

-At this point in my Maga hat-wearing odyssey, I’ve moved somewhat beyond mocking the unfortunate brainwashed innocents who react to my hat in such ways.
-Now I pity them more than anything else, and I wish that I could somehow help them free their minds from the chains of the Politically Correct Thought Police.
+At this point in my MAGA hat-wearing odyssey, I’ve become less inclined to mock the unfortunate brainwashed innocents who react to my hat in such ways.
+Now I pity them more than anything else, and I wish I could help them free their minds from the chains of the Thought Police.